 Lightly coat the top of the dough and the bowl with oil.
 Cover and let it rise in a warm place for 1 and ½ -2 hours or until the dough doubles in volume.

-Gently brush the top of challah with egg wash (1 egg white + 1 tablespoon honey).
+Gently brush the top of challah with egg wash.
 Apply generously in the corners and towards the sides too.
-Sprinkle some slices almonds or pistachios.
-Cover this and let it rise for another hour.

 Preheat the oven to 375 Degrees Fahrenheit / 190 Degrees Celsius.

-Bake for 30 - 35 minutes until you achieve a dark brown shiny look.
+Bake for 25 to 30 minutes until you achieve a brown shiny look.